 qbStar = np.where(tauStar-tauCrStar>0 , 8 * np.abs(tauStar-tauCrStar)**(3/2) , 0)

-where np denotes the use of Numpy, the Python library for numerical computing, and the variable tauStar is read from the grid (more details are in the source code).
-Notice how the mathematical structure in Landlab closely resembles the form of Eq.
+where np denotes the use of Numpy, the Python library for numerical computing, and the variable tauStar is read from the grid.
+The mathematical structure in Landlab closely resembles the form of Eq.
 1 and Eq.
 2 and allows building a bed load transport model applied for the whole domain without iterating over grid indices.